awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    unzip greengrass-nucleus-latest.zip -d GreengrassCore && rm greengrass-nucleus-latest.zip
    ```

 1. Provide your AWS credentials so that the installer can provision the AWS IoT and IAM resources for your core device\.
 To increase security, you can get credentials for an IAM role that allows only the minimum permissions necessary to provision\.
-For more information, see [Minimal IAM policy to provision resources](install-greengrass-core-v2.md#provision-minimal-iam-policy)\.
+For more information, see [Minimal IAM policy for installer to provision resources](provision-minimal-iam-policy.md)\.

    Do one of the following to retrieve credentials and provide them to the AWS IoT Greengrass Core software:<a name="installer-export-aws-credentials"></a>
    + Use long\-term credentials from an IAM user: